 There are many advantages to using a serverless architecture and there are hundreds of excellent articles extolling its virtues, but one painful downside is the often-slow response time of serverless functions that are infrequently used.

 This is because, on occasion, the container that created the function does not get reused.
 So on some requests, AWS needs to re-provision a container with your code before it can process the request.

 For background tasks this obviously isn’t a problem.
 But if you have a task that is triggered by user input and blocks your app until you receive a response, it’s important that the function is warm so your response time can be a couple hundred milliseconds rather than 3 seconds.

 On the other hand, there are times when your code is simply frozen on a container which can be “thawed” before it handles new requests, which only takes milliseconds.

 Ideally, AWS would have an option along the lines of “keep warm” that you could toggle and agree to pay more to have AWS keep an unused container running at all times.
 Alas, this has not (yet?) been implemented, so our next best option is to use a CloudWatch timer.

-As suggested by Michael over on Stack Overflow, you’ll need to ping your Lambda function every 5–15 minutes to keep it warm.
+So how can we keep our AWS Lambda functions warm?
+As suggested on Stack Overflow, you’ll need to ping your Lambda functions every 5–15 minutes to keep them warm.
 This is easier than you might expect.